riscmaster/kinematic_arbiter/README.md

 ```

 This option is useful if:
-- You want to quickly try out the demos without installing Drake
+- You want to quickly try out the demos
 - You're primarily interested in the educational aspects of the package
 - You're developing or testing only the Python components